Impeach the President: Sampling history

 In 1987, Audio Two used a two-second sample of "Impeach the President" on the song "Top Billin'".

 Digital Underground sampled the song on "Flowin' on the D-Line" from their 1991 album Sons of the P.

 In 1992, Tuff City Records sued Sony Music and Def Jam Records, alleging that samples of "Impeach the President" were used in L.L.
 Cool J's songs "Around the Way Girl" and "6 Minutes of Pleasure", as well as EPMD's "Give the People".
-In a commentary in Billboard magazine, Aaron Fuchs, president oF Tuff City Records, stated that he charged a "low four-figure sum ... (three figures and less for indie labels)" to license "Impeach the President".
+In a commentary in Billboard magazine, Aaron Fuchs, president of Tuff City Records, stated that he charged a "low four-figure sum ... (three figures and less for indie labels)" to license "Impeach the President".

 Digable Planets sampled the song in "Rebirth of Slick (Cool Like Dat)" in 1993.

 A Sprite commercial in 1995 featured Large Professor and Grand Puba freestyling over the song's breakbeat.

+The song was also sampled in Shaggy's song "Luv Me, Luv Me" (1998).

 "Impeach the President" was among the samples used in Nas's song "I Can".

-Kali Uchis sampled the beat in "Mucho Gusto" on her mixtape Drunken Babble.